center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r5/README.md

 ## Extended Fields

-The NIST 800-53 Revision 5 STIX data does not extend the [general controls format](/docs/stix_format.md) with any additional properties.
+The NIST 800-53 Rev. 5 STIX data does not extend the [general controls format](/docs/stix_format.md) with any additional properties.
 This is because the input control data does not include any properties other than the control text.

 ## Mapping NIST 800-53 revision 5 to ATT&CK

-Scoping decisions and mapping methodology for NIST 800-53 revision 5 controls are decoumented below.
-The mapping methodology for NIST 800-53 revision 5 controls builds upon and refines the overall [security control framework mapping methodology](/docs/mapping_methodology.md).
+Scoping decisions and mapping methodology for NIST 800-53 Rev. 5 controls are decoumented below.
+The mapping methodology for NIST 800-53 Rev. 5 controls builds upon and refines the overall [security control framework mapping methodology](/docs/mapping_methodology.md).

 ### General Scoping Decisions